Mikma03/Advanced_Trading/Resources/quant-finance-books.md

 <!-- /TOC -->

-# Books fo quant trading and beyond
+# Books for quant trading and beyond

-## Pure mathematics
+## Pure mathematics and probability

 - Mathematical Modeling and Computation in Finance